acdpnk/chrifpa.github.io/_posts/2014-11-19-on-minding-the-gap.md

 {% include video.html src="//player.vimeo.com/video/24715531" %}

 I think my worst posts are already written, but the good ones are still to come.
-In the meantime I plan to busy myself with the mediocre ones.
+In the meantime I plan to keep myself busy with the mediocre ones.